ARC’s History and Work in Appalachia

 Image Courtesy of The Charleston Gazette

-In 1963, the Conference of Appalachian Governors asked President John F. Kennedy to create a presidential commission to coordinate federal, state, and local action in addressing the Region’s needs.
-In response, President Kennedy formally convened the President’s Appalachian Regional Commission (PARC), a body of state governors and Cabinet-level officials to address persistent economic disparities in the Region in comparison to the rest of the nation.
+In 1963, the Conference of Appalachian Governors asked President John F. Kennedy to create a presidential commission to coordinate federal, state and local action in addressing Appalachia’s needs.
+In response, President Kennedy formally convened the President’s Appalachian Regional Commission (PARC), a body of state governors and cabinet-level officials to address Appalachia’s persistent economic disparities in comparison to the rest of the nation.
 PARC’s mission was to draw up “a comprehensive program for the economic development of the Appalachian Region.”

 The Appalachian Regional Development Act, 1965